 I view participation in social media as equivalent to expressing one’s voice by voting and through choices made as a consumer.
 If at some point this website proves useful to others who, like myself, are struggling to understand the state of our forests, all well and good.

 Visitors are welcome to copy whatever they wish.
+Photos are my own unless otherwise identified; acknowledgment would be appreciated on photos distributed elsewhere.

 Comments are invited.
 I can certainly be better informed, so don’t hold back!
 Send comments to davidgpatriquinATgmail.com – please put FOREST NOTES in the subject line.
 Thanks.